etcharran/Nubank/README.md

 This layer core logic is located in the Operation class.

 ## Persistence
-The persistence layer has two repositorios one for each knwon Operation.
+The persistence layer has two repositorios one for each known Operation.
 - AccountRepository
 - TransactionRepository